 Marital property is assigned a value and then it is distributed equitably, or fairly, between spouses.
-Such division does not always result in a 50/50 split, but rather it is distributed in a “Just and Right” manor.
+Such division does not always result in a 50/50 split, but rather it is distributed in a “Just and Right” manner.

 Much like a car cannot be split in half, neither can many digital assets.
-Additionally, unlike the ownership of a car which can typically be transferred quite easily to the other spouse, transferring ownership of digital assets is not always possible.
+Additionally, unlike the owner of a car which can typically be transferred quite easily to the other spouse, transferring ownership of digital assets is not always possible.

-However, if a value can be assigned to the ITunes library then the party who does not get the library can have an offset from some other asset of like kind or value.
+However, if a value can be assigned to the iTunes library then the party who does not get the library can have an offset from some other asset of like kind or value.

 Fast forward to 2016 it seems that answer from 2012 is the same.
-At this time it does not appear that Apple has an easy solution for couples sharing the same ITunes account to divide up digital content.
+At this time it does not appear that Apple has an easy solution for couples sharing the same iTunes account to divide up digital content.

 Although not a solution for couples in the situation above.
-It appears that Apple did come up with a plan in 2014 that if followed could prevent the above situation from becoming an in issue.
+It appears that Apple did come up with a plan in 2014 that if followed could prevent the above situation from becoming an issue.
 “Family Sharing” Allows couples to have separate accounts in which they buy whatever they want and share it with their partner.

 When a couple leaves Family Sharing, their Apple ID is removed from the family group, and they stop sharing music, movies, TV shows, books, and apps with any remaining family members.
 In addition, any photos, calendars, and reminders shared by the family group will be removed from their devices.

-After finding out what I could from Apple itself I then looked for third party suggestions and solutions.
+After finding out what I could from Apple itself I then looked for third-party suggestions and solutions.
 Some that I came across included:

-- Burning CD’s for the spouse of the songs that were desired.
-However, the caveat was this may not be possible if the songs are protected by ITunes DRM software.
+- Burning CDs for the spouse of the songs that were desired.
+However, the caveat was this may not be possible if the songs are protected by iTunes DRM software.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”